rstephenrrtx/sample-room-java/WeatherRoom.md

                 endpoint.sendMessage(session, Message.createBroadcastEvent("What's the weatherLike? " + username + ": " + zipC, userId, "Suddenly you hear a loud WHOOSH followed by a familar TADA!
 You look at the instrument panel and read: \n\nThe weather condition in " + zipC + " is:\n\n"+wReport));
                 conn.disconnect();
 ```
-In our example, the returned data contains two JSON objects.
-The first is named *metadata* while the second is *observation*.

 Of course, there may be times when the connection is not made so we place all of the code in a `try/catch` statement and display appropriate messages if desired.
 When we are through the full code looks like this: